jonasdagefoerde/3d-printing/README.md

 An OpenSCAD model of a universal ball joint.
 It can be adjusted via many different parameters to satisfy individual needs.
 Have a look at the latest version on [Thingiverse](http://www.thingiverse.com/thing:889439).

-Concrete ball joint for data kraken arms with 4 wires passing through: [OpenSCAD file](/data-kraken/octopus-ball-joint.scad)
+Configured ball joint for data kraken arms with 4 wires passing through: [OpenSCAD file](/data-kraken/octopus-ball-joint.scad)